Organic Chemistry

 A highly configurable RNA-based imaging technology that Tushar is developing leads to a provisional patent.
 Congrats Tushar, and thanks to the Rutgers ORED and NIH for supporting this technology.

-E.C.
-Izgu receives the NIH, National Institute of Biomedical Imaging and Bioengineering (NIBIB) Trailblazer Award.
+E. C. Izgu receives the NIH, National Institute of Biomedical Imaging and Bioengineering (NIBIB) Trailblazer Award.
 The NIH / NIBIB Trailblazer Award is a great opportunity for early-stage investigators to pursue high-impact research programs of high interest to the NIH and NIBIB at the interface of the life and physical sciences.
 We are thrilled to have this recognition from the NIH for our ongoing efforts in building bioorthogonal platforms to investigate aberrant metabolic pathways and how pathogenesis originates in the cell.
 For details and highlights, check out the Departmental News and Rutgers Newsletter, The Current.

 Izgu Lab and Biological Mimetics, Inc. (BMI) join forces to combat viral pathogens that are extremely potent and easily transmissible.
-BMI is a leading biopharma company that
+BMI is a biopharma company specializing on the development of vaccines against severe viruses that affect humans.

 The lab receives Research Grants Program Award from the New Jersey Health Foundation, which will support our studies on the prevention and eradication of biofilms.